The Dark Side of NFTs: A Large-Scale Empirical Study of Wash Trading: WASH TRADING/TRADER TYPES

 \subsection{Type 2: Unprofitable Trading}

 \textbf{Explanation. }We define that Unprofitable Trading refers to an NFT TXN where the buyer is either funded beforehand by the seller or receives the seller's return amount, indicating that the TXN is not intended for profit.
 Normally, the transfer of NFT (seller $\rightarrow$ buyer) and the transfer of TXN amount (buyer $\rightarrow$ seller) occur simultaneously within a block TXN, which is guaranteed by smart contracts.
 However, Unprofitable Trading occurs with an additional value transfer, e.g., the seller transfers a certain amount of ETH that is similar to the NFT trading price to the buyer shortly before or after the TXN.
 Another conduction is using a certain amount of ERC-20 tokens with market value instead of ETH.
-An early value transfer can be interpreted as a form of funding, while the restitution of the amount illustrates that the NFT TXN does not profit from a third party. \textbf{Example. }For \textit{Omnimorph \#3980}, 0x6149ca (seller) transferred 0.23 ETH (1.045\% of the trading price) to 0x2beba3 (buyer) three minutes before the NFT sale event.
-Twenty minutes later, 0x2beba3 (new seller) returned 0.2\-098 ETH (0.95\% of the trading price) to 0x0f767ef (new buyer) four minutes after the next sale event.
+An early value transfer can be interpreted as a form of funding, while the restitution of the amount illustrates that the NFT TXN does not profit from a third party.

+\textbf{Example. }For \textit{Omnimorph \#3980}, 0x6149ca (seller) transferred 0.23 ETH (104.5\% of the trading price) to 0x2beba3 (buyer) three minutes before the NFT sale event.
+Twenty minutes later, 0x2beba3 (new seller) returned 0.2\-098 ETH (95\% of the trading price) to 0x0f767ef (new buyer) four minutes after the next sale event.
 The two NFT sellers did not profit from either TXN, which was abnormal for a usual sale event.
 They conspired to complete the wash trading process.